Mahnoor786-dev/Github-tutorial-blog/README.md

-# basic tutorial about git and github for beginners
+# A blog about how to use about git and github for beginners